Pythm/ad-ElectricalManagement/README.md

 > I use sensors from Tibber Pulse connected to HAN port.
 Check out https://tibber.com/ If you are interested in changeing your electricity provider to Tibber, you can use my invite link to get a startup bonus: https://invite.tibber.com/fydzcu9t

 > [!NOTE]
 > Max usage limit is developed according to the new calculation that Norwegian Energy providers base their grid tariffs on.
 We pay extra for the average of the 3 highest peak loads in steps of 2-5 kWh, 5-10 kWh, etc. This should be adaptable to other tariffs with some modifications.
+Please make a request with information on how to set up limitations on usage.

 > [!TIP]
 > If you live in a country where there is no tariff on higher usage, set the limit to the same size as your main fuse in kWh.